petergeoghegan/pgbench-collector/README.rst

     ./newset 'Initial Config'

+  Note that each set must have a unique description.
 Running the "newset" utility without any parameters will list all of the existing test sets.

 Running tests
 =============